scalar-af/aws-loft-2017-container-lab/labs/lab0/chapter0.md

 ```
 You should get a lot of feedback about the launch of OpenShift.
 As long as you don't get any errors you are in good shape.

-OK, so now that OpenShift is available, let's ask for a cluster status & take a look at our running containers:
+Now that OpenShift is available, let's ask for a cluster status & take a look at our running containers:
 ```bash
 $ oc cluster status
 $ docker ps